noxthot/ss22_julia_workshop/index.md

 #### Addition for Linux:
 Some distributions allow the installation via the package manager or the software center, note that this is often a very old version, so this method is not recommend for beginners.

-A convenient location for the Julia folder is `/opt/` and creating a link to the binary in `/usr/local/bin/` to make sure it is found on the path.
+A convenient location for the Julia folder is `/opt/` and by creating a link to the binary in `/usr/local/bin/` we can make sure it is found in the path.

-In your terminal use `wget` to download the late
+In your terminal use `wget` to download the latest version
 ```bash
 wget https://julialang-s3.julialang.org/bin/linux/x64/1.7/julia-1.7.3-linux-x86_64.tar.gz
 ```